jgorman/stimulus-datatables/README.md

 </table>
 ```

-Here is the custom controller that toggles between scrolling and
+Here is the custom articles-datatable controller which toggles between
-paging display modes.
+scrolling and paging display modes.

 ```js
 import DataTable from 'stimulus-datatables'